Skip to main content

 kubectl --context karmada-apiserver apply -f deployment.yaml

-And you can check whether this step succeed like this:
+You can check whether this step succeeded like this:

 $ karmadactl --karmada-context karmada-apiserver get deploy foo